mirendev/sample-apps/README.md

 # Sample Apps

-This contains sample apps to use with Runtime.
+This contains sample apps to use with Miren.

 * [Bun](bun/)
 * [Go](go/)